AVDambeck/yabec/books/rulebook/systems/character.md

 - **Blast (B):** When target by dragon breath or explosions.
 - **Spells or magic (S)** When targeted by a banefull spell or effect from a magic item.

-Each class has its own table denoting the *save* values based on the level.
-Monsters have their own table, see page X. LINK
+Your class's progression table determines you *save* values.
 ### Checking
 You succeed if d20 >= *save* value. (high roll good)

 Success against an effect that causes damage means that the damage is halved.
 Otherwise, the effect has been entierly avoided or negated.

-## bad
+## Bad
-*bad* is a generalized status conditions.
+*Bad* is a generalized status conditions.

-*attacks* and *stealth* against *bad* targets always succeed.
+*Attacks* against *bad* targets always succeed.

-*bad* creatures can:
+*Bad* creatures can:
-- hear.
+- Hear.
-- speak.
+- Speak.
 - *Save*.
-- Desperate actions allowed by *badness*.
-For example, move randomly in the dark, or move inches while bound.
+- Take desperate actions: For example, move randomly in the dark, or move inches while bound.

 *Bad* cretures can not:
 - Move.